-Lord God, merciful and gracious, longsuffering, and abundant in goodness and tokens in heaven Through the and the deepest earthly ties that can know.
-He reveal Himself but imperfectly love.
-Though all have been given, good blinded the so that they with fear: they as severe and Satan led men to There are flowers upon the thistles as a being whose and in earth. things of nature. and tenderest human hearts has sought to to us.
-Yet these represent His these evidences the enemy of minds of men, looked upon God thought of Him unforgiving. conceive of God chief attribute is stern justice,-one who is a severe judge, a harsh, exacting creditor.
-He pictured the Creator as a being who is watching with jealous eye to discern the errors and mistakes of men, that He may visit judgments upon them.
-It was to remove this dark shadow, by revealing to the world the infinite love of God, that Tesus came to live among men.
+God has bound our hearts to him by unnumbered tokens in heaven and in earth.
+Through the things of nature, and the deepest and tenderest earthly ties that human hearts can know, he has sought to reveal himself to us.
+Yet these but imperfectly represent his love.
+Though all these evidences have been given, the enemy of good blinded the minds of men, so that they looked upon God with fear, they thought of him as severe and unforgiving.
+Satan led men to conceive of God as a being whose chief attribute is stern justice, - one who is a severe judge, - a harsh, exacting creditor.
+He pictured the Creator as a being who is watching with jealous eye to discern the errors and mistakes of men, that he may visit judgments upon them.
+It was to remove this dark shadow, by revealing to the world the infinite love of God, that Jesus came to live among men.

 &lt;sup>1 Ex.
-33: 18, 19.
+34: 6, 7.
+Jonah 4: 2.
+Micah 7: 18.